GLOBAL PATHWAYS PROGRAMS

-Emerson College runs several summer programs led by Emerson faculty.
+Emerson College runs many summer programs led by Emerson faculty called Global Pathways Programs.
 There is a program for every Emerson student from rising sophomores through graduate students.
 Our summer programs are designed to enhance your education and engage your curiosity.
 We value cultural experiences.
 The length of our programs runs the gamut—from 3 weeks to 9 weeks.
 The programs may change each year, but for this summer these are the study abroad programs we sponsor:

 Intercultural Communication in Aix-en-Provence